 Take your company’s marketing and customer engagement to the next level by adding Braze as a Segment Source, using Braze’s Currents product.
-We’ll automatically collect marketing and analytics events, forward them to your destinations, and load them into your data warehouse.
+Segment automatically collects marketing and analytics events, forwards them to your destinations, and loads them into your data warehouse.

 In your favorite BI or analytics tool, you’ll be able to analyze your mobile, email, and web marketing campaign data in SQL or using drag-and-drop reports.
 You’ll be able to join your Braze data with the event data you’re already sending through Segment to analyze the impacts of your marketing and engagement programs.

-This source is maintained by Braze.
-For any issues with the source, you may contact their team.
+Braze maintains this source.
+For any issues with the source, you can contact the Braze Support team.

-NOTE: If you are interested in using Braze, contact your Braze Customer Success Manager.
-Braze Currents is only available in select Braze packages and cannot be configured within Braze without assistance from their team.
+If you’re interested in using Braze, contact your Braze Customer Success Manager.
+Braze Currents is only available in select Braze packages and can’t be configured without assistance from the Braze team.

-- Search for “Braze” in the Sources Catalog and confirm by clicking “Connect”.
+- Search for Braze in the Sources Catalog and click Add Source.

 The nickname is used as a label for the source in your Segment interface, and Segment creates a related schema name.
 The schema name is the namespace you’ll query against in a warehouse.
-The nickname can be anything, but we recommend sticking to something that reflects the source itself and distinguishes amongst your environments (for example,
+The nickname can be anything, but Segment recommends sticking to something that reflects the source itself and distinguishes amongst your environments (for example,

 - Note: Braze Currents is only available in select Braze packages and can’t be configured within Braze without assistance from your Braze Customer Success representative.
 Select the appropriate Supported Region in the Braze Currents configuration if you are using a non U.S. Segment Region.

-Stream Braze uses our stream Source component to send events to Segment.
+Braze uses Segment’s Stream Source component to send events to Segment.
 These events are then available in any Destination that accepts server-side events, including your data warehouse.

-Below is a table of events that Braze sends to Segment.
-These events show up as tables in your Warehouse, and as regular events in your other Destinations.
+The following table lists events that Braze sends to Segment.
+These events show up as tables in your Warehouse and as regular events in your other Destinations.